 Stage 3: Let’s get moving

 Movement is important for the learning process.
 Including movement in your child’s play activities is essential in setting the stage for future academic success.
-Encouraging them to swing on the trapeze or crawling through tunnels strengthens their fingers for writing.
+Encouraging them to swing on the trapeze or crawl through tunnels strengthens their fingers for writing.
 Getting your child to balance and navigate through a fun circuit while you play catching strengthens their vestibular system.

-A strong vestibular system strengthens your child’s ability to pay attention and be still for longer periods of time for a formal school setting.
+A strong vestibular system strengthens your child’s ability to pay attention and be still for longer periods of time in a formal school setting.
 Introducing basic gymnastics play or action songs strengthen children’s ability to coordinate their body and enhance their abilities to judge strength, speed and distances.
 These skills are prerequisites for your child to excel in subjects such as arithmetic and sciences.

 The next time you come home and see your child playing, join in the fun!
-Rest assured that they are working their brains a lot more than doing a piece of worksheet.
+Rest assured that they are working their brains a lot more than doing a piece of the worksheet.